 Pueblo’s Drive-Thru COVID Testing site located at the State Fair is open 8AM-5PM, Monday-Saturday.
 Enter the site through Gate 4 off Mesa and Gaylord avenues.

 (Fairgrounds) Pre-registration for testing is encouraged – Click Here

 Pueblo County has opened a drive-up testing site in Pueblo to test anyone with symptoms of COVID-19 (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea).

 Individuals tested must be inside an enclosed vehicle for safety.
 No walk-ups or motorcycles are allowed through the testing site.

 The site is open to neighboring counties.
-The first 250 individuals each day will have access to drive up testing.
-No physician order is required, and all testing is free.
+No physician order or insurance is required, and all testing is free.

 When going to the community testing site at the Fairgrounds, you will be doing a new self-swab test in your vehicle.
 This test is less invasive, watch this video to learn how to administer the test. https://youtu.be/vsQVxsQY3jc